Havens Hospices

 Havens Hospices is a charity (No:1022119) which runs hospice services in Essex.
 It is intended to support and provide palliative care to babies, children, young adults and adults.
 Havens Hospices offers community based support (hospice at home care) to families in Essex and runs two hospice services: Fair Havens Hospice and Little Havens Hospice.

-75% of the people who work at Havens Hospices are volunteers.

 History

 It opened in Westcliff-on-Sea on 13 June 1983 and cared for 25,000 adults across Southend, Rochford, and Castle Point between 1983 and 2018.

+Little Havens, children’s hospice, opened its doors on March 4th 1998 and began caring for children and families providing much-needed respite, day stay sessions, and care at the end of a child’s life.